nlotoo/Pet-HUB-Application/README.md

 * Only authorized users can view all pet-card in database.
 * Only authorized users can create a pet-card or like another one.
-* Only authenticated users can access their favourite pet-card.
+* Only authenticated users can access their favourite catalog pet-card.
 * Only authorized users (creators) can edit or delete a pet-card.
+* Unregistered and authorized users can search in our catalog by name.
-* unregistered and authorized users have access to the homepage.
+* Unregistered and authorized users have access to the homepage.
 * Only unregistered users have access to the login and register pages.